luehrsenheinrich/afb_instant_articles/CONTRIBUTING.md

 Here is a [handy link for submitting a new bug](https://github.com/luehrsenheinrich/afb_instant_articles/issues/new?body=URL%3A%0A%0AWhat+I+expected%3A%0A%0ASteps+to+reproduce%3A%0A%0AWhat+happened+instead%3A&title=Description%20of%20the%20problem).

+## Helping with the documentation

+Every plugin is just as good as the documentation.
+In this repository we offer [collaboration with a wiki](https://github.com/luehrsenheinrich/afb_instant_articles/wiki) to create a documentation for this plugin.

 ## Setting up the dev enviroment

 If you want to contribute code to the plugin you have to set up the environment locally.
 Make sure that you have `npm` and `grunt` installed.